-B. RQ 2: What characteristics are related to more cautiousness committer?
-And what about the lesser ones?
+B. RQ 2: What characteristics are related to more cautiousness committer? and how about the lesser ones?

-APPROACH: In order to find the reasons (related characteristics) why some committers are better than the others, we use the following process to answer this research question:
+APPROACH: In order to find the reasons (related characteristics) why one committer are better than the others, we use the following process to answer this research question:

-- Categorize each committers into 4 groups based on their activities count.
-Group of committers who actively commit the patches, actively modify the bugs in BTS, Both active, and Low activity. - Evaluate a committer in each groups based on their activities history (i.e., For the committer who actively commit the patches, we evaluate the committers in this group from more to less cautious by using their number of Reopen-after-committed patches, the higher the number the less cautious) - We look further into each of these evaluated committer.
+- Categorize each committer into 4 groups based on their activities count.
+Group of committer who actively commit the patches, actively modify the bugs in BTS, Both activity, and Low activity. - Evaluate a committer in each groups based on their activities history (i.e., For the committer who actively commit the patches, we evaluate the committers in this group from more to less cautious by using their number of Reopen-after-committed patches, the higher the number the less cautious) - We look further into each of these evaluated committer.
 Try to find which characteristic(s) is relate to the committer who is more cautious and which characteristic(s) often leads to less cautious committer.

 While we are collecting each committer history, we can identify that there are wide range in number of BTS and CVS activities.
 We have noticed that some committers have contribute themselves to the patch commitment and have CVS activity count over thousands.
-While some committers had preferred to involve in BTS's bugs only.
+While some committers had prefered to involve in more BTS's bugs.
 From this wide range of activity, it would not be fair to evaluate them without normalize.
 So, we categorize them into 4 groups base on their activity count.
-Fig 5 illustrates how we categorize them.